 We did so first by seeing each other’s presentations, with each team showing an accomplished and really quite different take on the game jam’s theme.
 It’s remarkable enough that no one team failed the task in such a short time limit, but to then see such variety..!
 I’d felt we may have ended up treading on someone else’s toes with our simple platformer, but Donkey Kog Country sat alongside: a chase game set in a musical box; a 2D platformer starring a clockwork grim reaper; a switch-based action game; and a love story puzzle game set on rotating cogs, named Lovelace (see below).

-Despite the unusual demographic of its participants, the XX Game Jam did adhere to usual practice, and a “winner” was declared.. to be us, for which I certainly am proud.
+The XX Game Jam adhered to usual practice and a “winner” was declared.. to be us, for which I certainly am proud.
 The organisers gifted us each the delightful prize of a toolbox, emblazoned with the XX Game Jam logo and packed with handy things which I’ve genuinely found use for since.
 We were also asked to contribute to a documentary which was being filmed at the event.
-Hazel, holly and I were each asked to leave something inspirational for 10-year-old girls who might consider joining the games industry.
+We were each asked to leave something inspirational for 10-year-old girls who might consider joining the games industry.
 I cannot for the life of me remember if what I said made any actual sense, but after three solid days of GameCity booth work, that 24-hour trial and two tumblers of wine, I can at least be sure it was heartfelt and spontaneous.

 I took a great many things from this event, and chief amongst those was a greater respect and affection for my fellow women in the games industry.
 Apart from working directly with two fabulously talented people in my own team, it’s been great to connect with the other participants since then.